-Certain groups can receive a booster or third dose of the COVID-19 vaccine.
+Are you eligible for a booster, second booster, or third dose of the COVID-19 vaccine?
 This page offers clarification on who is eligible to receive an additional dose of vaccine and the difference between third doses and booster shots.

 What is the Difference Between a 3rd Dose and a Booster?

 In California, almost everyone is eligible to receive a booster dose.

 You are eligible for a COVID-19 booster if: